thorstenMueller/Audio-to-Voice-Dataset/README.md

 # Audio-to-Voice-Dataset

+One frequently asked question on my "Thorsten-Voice" youtube channel comments is:
+> Does a voice processing pipeline exist that creates a voice dataset structure ready for voice cloning?

+And now, the answer is **yes!**

-This repository contains a Python script that processes an input WAV audio file by using OpenAI's Whisper model to transcribe the speech into text, splits the audio into individual sentences based on silent breaks, and creates a dataset in the LJ Speech format. **All processing is done locally without sending your audio data to the cloud!** This LJ Speech based voice dataset can be used to create a voice clone using tools like Piper or Coqui TTS.
+This repository contains a Python script (`create_ljspeech.py`) that processes an input WAV audio file by using OpenAI's Whisper model to transcribe the speech into text, splits the audio into individual sentences based on silent breaks, and creates a dataset in the LJ Speech format. **All processing is done locally without sending your audio data to the cloud!** This LJ Speech based voice dataset can be used to create a voice clone using tools like Piper or Coqui TTS.

 ## Features